Version 3.94 First Published 10 Mar 2019 Last Updated 26 Apr 2023 Difficulty level: Moderate

 This section also covers some potential issues you may experience and possible solutions for each of these.

-The third part of the article will explain how the resizing code works and provide tips for using the code most effectively in your own applications.
+The third part of the article will explain how the resizing code works and how to use it in your own applications.

 I would be grateful for any feedback on this article including details of any errors or omissions